soramichi/LBR-sample/README.en.md

 ...
 ```
 - Extract the memory address on which the execution code of a.out is placed (from /proc/{PID}/maps).
-Adding it the offset of the jmp instruction on the program code will give you the same address shown above.
+Adding it the offset of the jmp instruction inside the program code will give you the same address as shown above.

 ## Things to improve
 - There is no gdb integration of LBR.
 This is because a CPU does not support freezing the LBR when an exception occurs or when a break point is hit.